fmdelgado/LLM_SR_medicine/README.md

-# in Large Language Model Automation of Title and Abstract Screening in Systematic Reviews (SRs) in medicine
+# Large Language Model Automation of Title and Abstract Screening in Systematic Reviews (SRs) in medicine

 ## Overview
 This project focuses on the automation of title and abstract screening in systematic reviews (SRs) using Large Language Models (LLMs).
 We present a comprehensive approach encompassing data preparation, criteria implementation, quality assessment, and final classification analysis for the screening process.